-During the field survey evidence was found of Bandicoots using the site and adjacent Bower Street road reserve.
+During the field survey, evidence was found of Bandicoots using the site and adjacent land.
+Signs of bandicoot foraging were seen on the front garden along Montpelier Place, and of neighbouring properties.
 It is likely that bandicoots also use the adjacent properties and nearby bushland areas for resting and breeding as well as foraging due to the good quality habitat.
+There was no evidence of bandicoots using the rear yard of the site.
 Bandicoots have been recorded regularly in the locality.
 These animals are all from the Endangered Long-nosed Bandicoot population at North Head.